codedge/laravel-selfupdater/README.md

 ### Using Gitea

+With _Gitea_ you can use your own Gitea-Instance with tag-releases.

+To use it, use the following settings in your `.env` file:

 | Config name                             | Value / Description                     |
 | --------------------------------------- | --------------------------------------- |
 | SELF_UPDATER_SOURCE                     | `gitea`                                 |